Holy Cross College (Indiana): Academics

-The college's baccalaureate program focuses on experiential learning, founded upon a program of Four Pillars: Service Learning, Global Perspectives, Professional Internship, Classroom Experience which culminates in a Capstone Presentation.
+The college's baccalaureate program focuses on experiential learning, founded upon a program of Four Pillars: Service Learning, Global Perspectives, Professional Internship, Classroom Experience which culminates in a capstone presentation.
 Each student completes the same multidisciplinary core courses.
 Electives may be taken which allows each student to gain knowledge and experience preferred areas of interest.
-Students have academic advisors for each major and minor they are pursuing.
+Students have faculty advisors for each major and minor they are pursuing.
 Students may take courses at any of the local universities participating in the Northern Indiana Consortium for Education (NICE).
 After amassing 30 credit hours (typically after the first year of studies), students may take classes at the University of Notre Dame at no extra cost, provided they maintain at least a 3.0 grade point average.

-Current accreditation at the Baccalaureate level includes ten Bachelor of Arts degrees and 17 minors.
+Current accreditation at the Baccalaureate level includes ten Bachelor of Arts degrees, 17 minors, and two Bachelor of Science degrees in Biology and Computer Science.
 As of 2018, Business, Psychology, and Communications were the most popular major, although History and Liberal Arts have received favorable reviews.
-The student-faculty ratio is 12:1, and the 93.4% of classes have fewer than 20 students.
+The student-faculty ratio is 12:1, and 93.4% of classes have fewer than 20 students.